Are male authors more likely to have their books reviewed in influential newspapers, magazines and literary journals than female authors?

 They are according to the VIDA count, an analysis of major book reviewing publications in North America and Europe.
 Australian publications fair little better, as statistics initially gathered by Bookseller & Publisher and republished in Crikey in March 2012, and later provided via the Stella Count demonstrate.
 Yet in late 2011, when Tara Moss mentioned this gender imbalance on her blog, a literary reviewer from The Age accused her of “privileged whining”.

 In the lead up to 2012, Australia’s National Year of Reading, I decided to do something to help redress this imbalance and raise awareness of Australian women’s writing.
-Encouraged by an unpublished Indigenous author in the Blue Mountains, I created the Australian Women Writers Challenge (AWW).
-Via Twitter and Facebook, email and websites, I contacted librarians, booksellers, publishers, book bloggers, English teachers and authors, and invited them to examine their reading habits, and commit to reading and reviewing more books by Australian women throughout 2012.
+We created the Australian Women Writers Challenge (AWW).
+Via Twitter and Facebook, email and websites, librarians, booksellers, publishers, book bloggers, English teachers and authors were invited to examine their reading habits, and commit to reading and reviewing more books by Australian women throughout 2012.

 By end of 2012 the challenge had attracted national – and even international – attention.